 Whenever we run a response audit, we never cease to be amazed at how poor companies are in capturing their enquiry data.
 If someone contacts your business how are their details captured and what procedure is in place to follow them up?
 Is the process robust and carefully monitored?
 If not, what do you need to do to ensure that a suitable process had been put in place to make it happen?

 Set targets to measure success

-Once you have decided the tools needed to measure success, you need to set targets to see whether the campaign has worked.
+Once you’ve decided the tools needed to measure success, you need to set targets to see whether the campaign has worked.
 Each company will have slightly different interpretations of success, but the key is having targets that are easy to understand and are related to your business.
 It must be easy to get the response data quickly so that you can make tactical changes to a campaign quickly and effectively.
 There is no point reviewing the success of a campaign one month after it has finished, you need to monitor the results on an ongoing basis and respond to the results tactically.
-Typical measurements for the success of a campaign include:-
+Typical measurements for the success of a campaign include:

 - Unique telephone response by media and channel

 - Website visitors (unique users, pages visited, time on site, bounce rate)